JairoJeffersont/easy_framework/readme.md

 CREATE DATABASE my_database;
 ````

-### 5. Start the development server:
+### 5. Deploy:

-You have two options to run the server:
+You have two options to deploy this aplication:

 #### Option 1: Using PHP's Built-in Development Server